 Companies are advised to look at the likely social media activities of their employees and identify where these could have a negative effect on the company.
 It is sensible to engage with those using social networking sites so that their views can be taken into account.

-Once the company rules have been agreed, communicate these clearly to all staff.
-If problems occur, address the issue with the individual immediately as a gentle reminder early on can prevent continuous or very serious breaches, which can ultimately result in formal action or dismissal.
+Once the company rules have been agreed upon, communicate these clearly to all staff.
+If problems occur, addressing the issue with the individual immediately as a gentle reminder early on can prevent continuous or very serious breaches, which can ultimately result in formal action or dismissal.

 Rules that are often put in place include: